duganchen/wine_env/README.md

 	bottle D3 ~/wine-1.7.31/bin/wine

+You can then activate that bottle:

+	uncork D3

-Creating a bottle automatically puts you in that *bottle environment*.
+Activating a bottle puts you in that *bottle environment*.
 Your prompt will now start with "(D3)", and your current directory will be changed to your new Wine bottle: